-The Montessori upper elementary class is a continuation and extension of the concepts and procedures that were started in the lower elementary program.
+The Montessori middle school class is a continuation and extension of the concepts and procedures that were started in the lower elementary program.
 The children are moving solidly into the ability to think abstractly and advanced reasoning skills are emerging.
 This allows the child to move beyond seeking to understand ‘what’ and instead to delve into how and why.
 From advanced grammar to zoology, the students seek to understand how our world works.

 The social group is becoming a major influence in the lives of the 9-12 year old student.
 By the end of this stage, the young person will depend much more on their peers, than on adults in their lives.
 Knowing this, it is essential to guide the child through the evolving complexity in peer relationships and their resulting conflicts.
 Learning how to have and be a friend, and learning to work and play with a diverse group of peers, teaching younger children and seeking advice from their teacher/mentor are important aspects of the students’ day.